zymap/pulsar/site2/docs/functions-develop.md

 ---
 id: functions-develop
 title: Develop Pulsar Functions
-sidebar_label: How-to: Develop
+sidebar_label: "How-to: Develop"
 ---

-This tutorial walks you through how to develop Pulsar Functions.
+You learn how to develop Pulsar Functions with different APIs for Java, Python and Go.

 ## Available APIs
 In Java and Python, you have two options to write Pulsar Functions.
 In Go, you can use Pulsar Functions SDK for Go.